p0t4t0sandwich/ServerPanelManager/README.md

 - [ ] Sponge support
 - [ ] Velocity support
 - [ ] Set up proper gradle projects for each platform -- need help with this
+- [ ] Add webhook support here and there

 ### Permissions